 Here’s the thing, Fitbit doesn’t automatically track your indoor cycling!

-If that doesn’t suit you, you can always log the details of your indoor cycling manually using the Fitbit App or the Dashboard.
+If that doesn’t suit you, you can always manually log the details of your indoor cycling using the Fitbit App or the Dashboard.

 Can You Track Indoor Cycling With A Fitbit?

-It all comes down to the fact that Fitbit is primarily there to track steps so when you’re asking it to track activities that aren’t step-based, you need to manually track them.
-Of course, there is also still the option to add the activity to your Fitbit account afterward.
+It all comes down to the fact that Fitbit is primarily there to track steps.
+When you’re asking it to track activities that aren’t step-based, you need to track them manually.

-To track your indoor cycling sessions on your Fitbit, simply go to exercise and then swipe along with the activities until you get to spinning.
+To track your indoor cycling sessions on your Fitbit, simply go to exercise and swipe along with the activities until you get to spinning.

-All you then have to do is press on it to start recording and tap on it again to stop it when you’re done.
+All you have to do is press on it to start recording and tap on it again to stop it when you’re done.
 Simple!

-Whilst Fitbit obviously can’t track the miles you’re doing, it will track your heart rate and work out the number of calories burnt based on several factors during the activity.
+While Fitbit obviously can’t track the miles you’re doing, it will track your heart rate and work out the number of calories burnt based on several factors during the activity.

 How Do I Add An Indoor Cycling Shortcut To My Fitbit?